 If tire tread marks become noticeable, you can rinse the surface with a garden hose.
 If that doesn’t remove the tire marks, you can add a common cleaner like dish soap, and scrub the surface with a household scrub brush.

 When a spill does occur, you should clean the surface as soon as possible.
 Any stain left on the surface for long periods of time is more difficult to remove and can potentially discolor the surface.
 Potted plants should be elevated above the surface to prevent rings.
-Watered plants should have a pan or saucer underneath to catch water overflow and prevent hard water stains from working their way into the surface.
+Freshly watered plants should have a pan or saucer underneath to catch water overflow and prevent hard water stains from working their way into the surface.

 Pans should be placed underneath vehicles that leak.
-The oil from the vehicle will wash off, however constant oil and cleaning will prematurely wear the sealant.
+The oil from the vehicle will wash off; however, constant oil and cleaning will prematurely wear the sealant.
 Highly corrosive materials should be prevented from touching the surface.
 Items such as battery acid and radiator coolant could cause the acrylic concrete to discolor.

 Concrete must be allowed to expand and contract with temperature changes.
 Joints provide a controlled location for cracking and movement, thus all expansion joints are left in place and should not be filled with concrete.

 Caulking can be placed over the cracks inside the control joints to prevent debris and water from getting underneath your concrete surface and causing damage.
 However, anytime a coating is being applied over concrete, the expansion joint or control joint should remain exposed and be worked into the design.

 After the sealant is applied, you must stay completely off of the surface for 24 hours.
 Wait three days before placing boxes and light furniture on the newly sealed surface.
 Avoid putting heavier furniture, appliances, and vehicles on the surface for four to five days.